 Sarah Sellers, PharmD, MPH, serves as a co-leader of the Working Group on Pharmaceutical Safety.
 She is a former Research Fellow in FDA’s Office of Compliance and Safety Reviewer in FDA’s Office of Safety and Epidemiology.
 Dr. Sellers is a widely respected pharmacoepidemiologist and advisor on safety concerns related to both FDA-approved and pharmacy compounded drugs.
 Currently the President of q-Vigilance, LLC, Dr. Sellers has advised pharmaceutical companies on benefit-risk concerns related to compounded copies of FDA-approved medications in the marketplace.

-As Congress considers legislation to address the oversight of compounding pharmacies, a new, independent survey released today highlights the large gap between voters’ expectations that the medications they receive are FDA-approved and loopholes in federal law that enable some pharmacies to avoid Food and Drug Administration (FDA) regulation.
-The results of the survey come one year after contaminated drugs produced at a compounding pharmacy – the New England Compounding Center (NECC) – caused a deadly fungal meningitis outbreak that has claimed 64 deaths nationwide and sickened more than 700 others.
+As Congress considered legislation to address the oversight of compounding pharmacies, the Working Group on Pharmaceutical Safety released an independent survey highlighting the large gap between voters' expectations that the medications they receive are FDA-approved and loopholes in federal law that enable some pharmacies to avoid Food and Drug Administration (FDA) regulation.
+The results of the survey were released one year after contaminated drugs produced at a compounding pharmacy – the New England Compounding Center (NECC) – caused a deadly fungal meningitis outbreak that has claimed 64 deaths nationwide and sickened more than 700 others.

 Key Findings Include: